data-edu/data-science-in-education/_book/08-wt-gradebook.md

 ## Import Data

-Recall how the Foundational Skills chapter recommended favoring CSV files, or comma-separated values files, when working with datasets in R. This is because CSV files, with the .csv file extension, are common in the digital world.
+Recall how the Foundational Skills chapter recommended favoring CSV files, or comma-separated values files, when working with datasets in R?
+This is because CSV files, with the .csv file extension, are common in the digital world.
 However, data won't always come in the preferred file format.
 Fortunately, R can import a variety of data file types.
 This walkthrough imports an Excel file because these file types, with the .xlsx or .xls extensions, are very likely to be encountered in the K-12 education world.

 This code uses the `read_excel()` function of the {readxl} package to find and read the data of the desired file.
 Note the file path that `read_excel()` takes to find the simulated dataset file named *ExcelGradeBook.xlsx* which sits in a folder on your computer if you have downloaded it.
 The function `getwd()` will help locate your current working directory.
 This tells where on the computer R is currently working with files.